-Public notice regarding the availability of this draft CAPER was published in a local newspaper (The Daily Tribune) on August 16, 2024.
-The 15 day comment period ended on September 3, 2024.
+Public notice regarding the availability of this draft CAPER was published in a local newspaper (The Daily Tribune) on August 10, 2025.
+The comment period ended on August 28, 2025.
 No public comment was provided.
+HUD requires no less than a 15 day public comment period.
 The notice is also posted to the city's website.
 The notices provides an exact URL to download / view the draft documents.
 Individuals are also directed to contact staff in the planning division of the community development department to obtain an electronic or printed copy in various translated languages.